 If you haven’t already created a budget, now’s the perfect time to do so.
 If you already have a budget, make a copy of it and use your copy as a budget for your financial hardship.
 Begin removing everything you don’t need and cutting back on everything you can’t remove.

-If you have a lot of debt, you may want to come up with a modified repayment plan with your creditors.
+If you have a lot of debt, you may want to develop a modified repayment plan with your creditors.
 This is important because if you are late on payments, or miss them entirely, your credit score will be negatively impacted.

 One thing you can do is get a side hustle, even if temporarily.
 Through a side hustle, you can earn extra money to alleviate your situation.

-Another thing you can consider during a financial hardship is using your time to learn new skills, which will lead to better employment or more money from your side hustle.
-Two such places to learn new skills is Udemy and LinkedIn Learning.
+During a financial hardship, you can consider using your time to learn new skills, which will lead to better employment or more money from your side hustle.
+Three such places to learn new skills is Udemy, Skillshare, and LinkedIn Learning.

 To prevent yourself from future hardships, it helps to have multiple sources of income, a perfect reason to have a side hustle, or to build passive income streams.